agaveplatform/agave-documentation/source/includes/introduction/_introduction.md

 The Agave documentation site contains documentation, guides, tutorials, and lots of examples to help you build your own digital lab.

-If you are simply looking for a UI to interact with the platform and kick the tires, please see the [Agave ToGo](https://togo.agaveapi.co/auth) project.
+<aside class="info">If you came here looking for a UI to interact with the platform and kick the tires, please see our reference web application, Agave ToGo, at <a href="http://togo.agaveapi.co/">http://togo.agaveapi.co/</a>.</aside>